edwardaux/Presentations/readme.md

 ## Presentations
 ### Pipe Dreams
 This is a presentation that I gave to our local Sydney CocoaHeads group describing some of the techniques I've been using to streamline our build pipeline.

+### Building Supportable Mobile Apps
+Presented at YOW Connected 2016, this talk discusses some techniques for ensuring your mobile apps are supportable after they're launched.